-Litigation is a Three-ring Circus
+Litigation can be a three-ring Circus

 The Barrister is the Ringmaster!